Patsy's Pizzeria: Renaissance of pizza

 A story from The New York Times reported in 1998 that, before the "pizza renaissance" of the 1990s, "the classic pizza was on the endangered list, treasured as an artifact of old New York but bypassed by a culture that preferred its pizzas fast, cheap and delivered."
 The tradition was kept alive by "just a few pizza landmarks, most famously John's Pizzeria on Bleecker Street, Patsy's Pizza in East Harlem and Totonno's Pizzeria Napolitano in Coney Island ... [who] zealously preserved the traditions."
 Environmental regulations made it hard to build new coal ovens because they could only be rebuilt or replaced under an environmental grandfather clause, "not installed from scratch."
 According to The New York Times, "Pizza makers have become architectural historians, seeking out spaces that once housed a coal-burning oven, like old bakeries or restaurants".

 In 2019, a waiter at Patsy's Pizzeria returned a $423,987.55 cashier's check to a customer who left it behind on one of their tables.
 The customer had left without tipping, after complaining that the restaurant didn't have enough photos of women on their walls.

 Media

 Patsy's Pizzeria was featured in a Manhattan-based episode of the Cooking Channel show Man v.
 Food, which first aired on April 7, 2020.

 Patsy's features prominently in the 2024 apocalyptic horror film A Quiet Place: Day One.
+The facade of the restaurant was recreated as a set in England, based on extensive photography of the real restaurant by the production.